“Can I get paid for adopting out my baby?”

 Hopefully, after reading this article, you understand that adoption compensation for birth mothers isn’t allowed.
 Getting paid for the adoption of your baby is illegal and unethical.
 It’s human trafficking.

-If you’re in an unwanted pregnancy and have decided to place your baby for adoption, be sure to find a licensed adoption agency to help you.
-The adoption agency should have proof of licensure on its website.
+If you’ve decided to place your baby for adoption, be sure to find a licensed adoption agency to help you.
+The agency should have their license on their website.
 After finding a reputable agency, they’ll help you not only through the process of finding an adoptive family for your baby, but they will provide some amount of assistance for you.
 If you are eligible and your state allows it, you may be eligible for financial aid for your lifestyle/ household, or medical expenses.

 Most of all, remember you are not alone.
 Lifetime Adoption has years of experience helping birth mothers.
 Our staff is available any time, day or night to assist you or to provide information about adoption and the services we provide to and for birth parents.